 Related chapters

-- Streaming Data - Stream processing, windows, delivery semantics and architectural tiers.
+- Streaming Data - Stream processing, windows, delivery semantics, and streaming-system layers.

-- Kafka: The Definitive Guide - Log-based backbone for ingestion and stream processing.
+- Kafka: The Definitive Guide, 2nd Edition (short summary) - Partitioned logs as a foundation for ingestion and stream processing.

-- Why understand storage systems? - Choosing a storage model and compromises for different loads.
+- Why understand storage systems? - Choosing a storage model and understanding workload-specific trade-offs.

 - Event-Driven Architecture - Asynchronous data flows, CQRS/Saga and integration patterns.

-- Observability & Monitoring Design - Pipeline monitoring, alerting and improvement operational cycle.
+- Observability & Monitoring Design - Pipeline monitoring, alerting, and the operational improvement loop.